 It’s likely that someone you are related to experienced a major upheaval in his or her life on account of the war.
 FamilySearch.org is a place to learn about these people, your ancestors of the 20th century.
 You can start by finding historical records that reveal where they were and what they were doing.

-The following is an outline of crucial World War II facts and events to keep in mind as you search.
+The following is an outline of crucial WWII facts, battles, and turning points to keep in mind as you search.
 Were any of your ancestors involved?
 How were their lives affected?

 Germany Invades Poland